topology-tool-kit/ttk-data/docs/trackingPostProcessing.md

 - [hvi.vti](https://github.com/topology-tool-kit/ttk-data/raw/dev/hvi.vti):
   2D time-varying scalar field capturing debris fragments ejected by a hypervelocity impact, with each time step stored as a separate data array.
+  Note that, to comply with GitHub's file size limit, this dataset is a reduced version of the one used in the original publication (removal of the last 100 of the 500 initial time steps and conversion of the scalar values to 16-bit integers); the results shown here may therefore differ slightly from the published ones.

 ## Outputs